imthedoggo/buy-recipe/README.md

 * Set up and manage application users, with authentication (e.g. access with JWT token) and authorization, to access their cart only
 * Sophisticated mapping of products-ingredients, in terms of quantity (units os measure, optimize how much to buy)
 * Sophisticated mapping of products-ingredients, in terms of priority (which products to buy for the same ingredient)
+* Add tagging of products and recipes (e.g. vegan, keto) for an improved filtering functionality
 * Add nutritional info to the products and a better tagging/classification system

 #### Technical
 * Add OpenAPI spec to document the endpoints
 * Implement error handling with consistent error objects (consider JSON API spec as reference)
+* Support non-blocking suspended functions for I/O operations
 * Count inventory - after every buy, remove amount of available product
 * Introduce a robust pricing type, for example a Price type (BigDecimal, Currency)
 * Add an API rate limit for security reasons